 There have not been any calls for political risk guarantees in England and Wales in recent years.
 Lenders will typically require direct agreements with governmental authorities if the project is a PPP or PFI project.
 Direct agreements are commonly entered into by lenders with key project contract counterparties in all types of UK-based projects.
-Following retroactive changes to regulatory support regimes for renewable energy projects in countries such as Spain, Greece, Bulgaria and the Czech Republic, investors in renewable energy are understandably wary of "change in law" risk in the renewables sector and the damaging effect that such retroactive changes can have on a project's economics.
+Following retroactive changes to regulatory support regimes for renewable energy projects in countries such as Bulgaria, Czech Republic, Greece and Spain, investors in renewable energy are understandably wary of "change in law" risk in the renewables sector and the damaging effect that such retroactive changes can have on a project's economics.
 For this reason, both the CfD and IUK Guarantee contain provisions safeguarding the generator/guaranteed beneficiary against UK "change in law" risk.